rsapkf/42/docs/software-and-services.md

   - [Zenkit](https://zenkit.com/)
   - [Bear](https://bear.app/) - Bear is a beautiful, flexible writing app for crafting notes and prose. `iOS` `macOS`
   - [Notable](https://notable.md/) - The Markdown-based note-taking app that doesn't suck. `open-source upto v1.5.1`
+  - [Obsidian](https://obsidian.md/) - powerful knowledge base that works on top of a local folder of plain text Markdown files.
+  - [Roam](https://roamresearch.com/) - A note-taking tool for networked thoughts.
   - [Typora](https://typora.io/) - A new way to read and write Markdown.

 - Read Later/Bookmarking